 Divido is a cloud-based credit origination frontend and loan servicing backend that caters to lenders, retailers, and their customers.
 It enables customers to make additional purchases and pay overtime.
 The platform works in store, online, and by phone, and supports all types of finance such as 0% APR, low-cost credit, revolving credit, etc. It is also available in multiple languages and currencies working across multiple markets.

-Sky Betting & Gaming launched CoLab so that they would be able to monitor new trends…Read more
+Sky Betting & Gaming launched CoLab, an innovation lab programme, so that they would be…Read more